SitthiwatDam/MATHPLOT-VQA/README.md

 1. It is unclear whether the underfitting is due to a small training set or insufficient training epochs.
 2. Evaluation metrics such as ROUGE and BERTScore may not effectively capture the model's performance, as the worse-performing model obtained higher scores.
 3. The complexity and size of the models result in long answer generation times, which are dependent on the local host's hardware.
 This suggests the need to create model endpoints to improve efficiency.

+### 5.5.
+Future Work
+**1. Finetune the model:** Finetuned Model using better techniques such as LoRA or QLoRA and increase number of epochs to allow model convergence.

+**2. Deploying an AI model endpoint:** Upload finetuned model to HuggingFace/AWS Sagemaker to allow other users to experiment or deploy our model for their own purposes.